jon-harper/OmniBox/docs/bom.md

 ### Cap Screws

 OmniBox is largely compatible with both M3 socket head cap screws (SHCS) and button head cap screws (BHCS).
-Core assembly has several recessed screw holes that are not compatible with button head screws; otherwise, button head screws can be used freely in place of socket head screws.
+Core assembly has several recessed screw holes that are not compatible with button head screws; otherwise, the two are interchangeable.

 All sourcing links are for SHCS.

 !!! note
     [Power supplies][psu] mount using M4 screws.
-These are the only M4 screws needed.
+These are the only M4 screws needed in a build.

+### Stock vs. HSI

+Printed parts are are either "Stock" (where screws thread into the printed plastic) or "HSI", for heat set inserts.
+HSI parts use brass heat set inserts for screw holes.
+These are more durable than Stock but require purchasing and installing inserts.

+Most components come with both Stock and HSI variants.
+Those with only one variant are typically Stock-only.

 ### Sharp Point Wood Screws

-!!! note
-    Sharp point screws are only used in stock builds.

 To substitute #6 x 3/4" with Metric screws, use M3 x 16mm or M3 x 20mm.
 Equivalent length machine screws can be used if sharp point screws are unavailable.

+Sharp point screws are only used in Stock builds.

 ### Heat Set Inserts